Earwax: Antimicrobial effects

 While studies conducted up until the 1960s found little evidence supporting antibacterial activity for cerumen, more recent studies have found that cerumen has a bactericidal effect on some strains of bacteria.
 Cerumen has been found to reduce the viability of a wide range of bacteria, including Haemophilus influenzae, Staphylococcus aureus, and many variants of Escherichia coli, sometimes by as much as 99%.
 The growth of two fungi commonly present in otomycosis was also significantly inhibited by human cerumen.
 These antimicrobial properties are due principally to the presence of saturated fatty acids, lysozyme and, especially, to the slight acidity of cerumen (pH typically around 6.1 in average individuals).
 Conversely, other research has found that cerumen can support microbial growth and some cerumen samples were found to have bacterial counts as high as 107/g cerumen.
 The bacteria were predominantly commensals.

 Excess earwax (impacted cerumen)

-Earwax is produced by sebaceous and ceruminous glands in the ear canal, which leads from the outer ear to the eardrum.
 Earwax helps protect the ear by trapping dust and other foreign particles that could filter through and damage the eardrum.
-Normally, earwax moves toward the opening of the ear and falls out or is washed away, but some people's ears produce too much wax.
+Normally, earwax moves toward the opening of the ear and falls out or is washed away, but sometimes excessive earwax can gather and become hard to remove.
 This is referred to as excessive earwax or impacted cerumen.